-- Payment instructions: This is the payment instructions that you would normally type in next to your accepted payment methods in eBay.
-This text will rarely change so its good to have a solid payment instruction that can be reused over many listings.
+- Payment instructions: These are the payment instructions you would normally type in next to your accepted payment methods on eBay.
+This text will rarely change so it's good to have solid payment instruction that can be reused over many listings.
 You can still edit this for each listing if required but it will default to this originally.

 - PayPal email address: eBay requires sellers to offer PayPal in their listings, this setting is the default payment email address that you use to accept the PayPal payments.
 You can change this in the listing page if needed but it will default to this value originally.

 - Payment options (multiple types): Based on your country or eBay marketplace there will be different payment options you can offer your customers.
 You need to go through the options here and enable them if you accept that payment method.
 For manual payments such as PO or Cheque, you should include the payment name/address in your payment instructions section too.
 You can still enable or disable the payment methods you accept on the listing page.